Imruh Bakari: Theatrical work

 He has acted and directed in the theatre.
-During the 1970s he worked at the Keskidee Arts Centre, where his performances included the lead role in the first production of Alem Mezgebe’s Pulse in 1977, directed by Rufus Collins.
-In 1985 he worked on Compound Images, Coming Up for Air, and The Balmyard in 1986 with Don Kinch’s Staunch Poets and Players.
+During the 1970s, he worked at the Keskidee Arts Centre, where his performances included the lead role in the first production of Alem Mezgebe's Pulse in 1977, directed by Rufus Collins.
+In 1985, Bakari worked on Compound Images, Coming Up for Air, and The Balmyard in 1986 with Don Kinch's Staunch Poets and Players.

 Writing

 Bakari writes on African and Caribbean cinema and the creative industries.
 His articles have appeared in publications including the 1993 and 1994 Ecrans d'Afrique, Screen, Black Filmmaker and Black Film Bulletin.
 He is the joint editor, with Mbye Cham, of African Experiences of Cinema.
-In 1996 he wrote "Memory and Identity in Caribbean Cinema" for New Formations.
+In 1996, he wrote "Memory and Identity in Caribbean Cinema" for New Formations.

 He has also published the collections of poetry Sounds & Echoes (Karnak House, 1981), Secret Lives (Bogle-L'Ouverture Publications, 1986), and Without Passport or Apology (Smokestack Books, 2017).
 He has performed his work on London's Southbank Centre.